Setup

 Note

-On windows, use RMB on file and click on Open With, then select Text Forge runnable .exe
+On windows, use RMB on file and click on Open With, then select Text Forge runnable .exe.

 After this you will be able to open files with Text Forge without open it directly.